theamartine/Burridge-Knopoff-Pad-Model/modeShapes.md

   _Created as a part of the Masters Thesis of Thea Marstrander._

 Each image below shows the mode shape/eigenvector for each mode, created using 100 blocks.
+Each bar represents each value in the eigenvector corresponinding the eigevalue in the image header.
+The first 100 bars from the left in each figure represents each of the 100 blocks, while the last bar represents the pad.
+For further interpretation, view the dissertion.

 ![](figures/nov8_large_test_1_eigen_bars_0.png)